trishayogi906-del/python_strings/README.md

 # python_strings
-describe about strings in python langaue
+describe about strings in python programming